nethical6/nethical6/README.md

 - All tree assets were designed manually by me

 ### Bryte >
 - An ai tool that converts your notes into an interactive questionare with a UI and dopamine loop similar to tiktok.
-Built in collaboration with [@InvokeVirtual](https://github.com/PranavPurwar)